 Located in the chest just above the heart, the fourth chakra maintains our ability to love.
 Joy, inner peace, kindness, compassion, and security are all integral to heart chakra flow.
 If you are experiencing adrenal fatigue or feeling emotionally drained, fourth chakra–boosting greens will naturally restore your vitality and energy levels.
 Broccoli, kale, lettuce, sprouts, tofu, brown rice, and lentils all fit the bill.
 For a healthy heart, love your veggies.

 The fifth throat chakra, located in the throat, is responsible for communication.
 Traditionally, Native Americans often wore turquoise jewelry around the neck to correspond with the chakra's azure vibration.
 The throat chakra is said to control psychic consciousness.
-Your ability to hone in on gut feelings, listen to your guides, as well as effectively communicate with others is linked to fifth chakra energy flow.
-Fifth chakra foods such as blueberries, blackberries, kelp, dragon fruit, wheatgrass, ginseng, and mushroom are excellent when dealing with anxiety.
+Your ability to hone in on gut feelings, listen to your guides, as well as effectively communicate with others is linked to the fifth chakra energy flow.
+Fifth chakra foods such as blueberries, blackberries, kelp, dragon fruit, wheatgrass, ginseng, and mushroom are excellent choices when dealing with anxiety.

 The brow chakra, or third eye chakra, is located in the middle of the forehead between the eyebrows.
 Responsible for intuition, ideas, visualizations, and perspective, it's often associated with the idea of seeing the big picture.
 If you're feeling frustrated or seeking to find forgiveness in a situation, sixth chakra stimulating foods will be of service.
-The same goes for facing a big decision or experiencing indecision.
-Go for deep violet foods.
-Eggplant, grapes, plums, black currants, purple carrots, and purple lettuce will oblige.
-Maybe it's a liberal interpretation, but by our math, this means wine is also vital to creativity and not losing the thread to that whole big picture thing.
+The same goes for facing a big decision or when experiencing indecision.
+Go for deep violet foods: eggplant, grapes, plums, black currants, purple carrots, and purple lettuce will oblige.
+Maybe it's a liberal interpretation, but by our math, this means that wine is also vital to creativity and not losing the thread to that whole big picture thing.